-Sebastian promotes Coaching as solution-focused positive learning in a short time frame.
-His way of working will suit ambitious people who are ready to enter into the process with open eyes and an appetite to learn.
-It is ideal for those who seek to develop pliable self-awareness.
+Sebastian’s Coaching is solution-focused and targets results in a short time frame.
+His way of working will suit ambitious people with an appetite to grow.

 Clients can benefit from his services in face to face sessions which are held in his discrete office, located in the heart of Lan Kwai Fong in Central Hong Kong.
 He is also happy to work with you online via video-call.